If you are not doing Keyword Research, there is no use of any SEO Strategy.

 But at the same time, it is also a must use the tool.
 It usually gives directly related keywords.

 PS: By the way whenever I say “wait” like this, trust me I use to mention something worth waiting for even when you are reading that comprehensive article.

-This tools shows search volume.
-But these days it isn’t showing exact values but general ranges in case you are not running any paid adwords campaign.
+This tool shows search volume.
+But these days it isn’t showing exact values but general ranges in case you are not running any paid AdWords campaign.

 So what to do now?

 - Get A list of keywords from google keyword planner

 - Install Keyword Everywhere extension in your browser

 - Click on the extension button and then click on “bulk upload keywords” like this:

 Copy and paste your list of keywords in the next window:

 Then click on “Get Search Volume and CPC”